nomadkaya/github-slideshow/_posts/0000-01-02-nomadkaya.md

 layout: slide
 title: "Welcome to our second slide!"
 ---
 Haha!
-You can run but you can't hide!
+You can run but you can't hide! :P
 Use the left arrow to go back!